Avera Mengistu: Background

-Incident
+Abduction

 On September 7, 2014, Mengistu asked his mother to give him money.
 When she told him she did not have any, he became angry and left at about noon without saying anything.
 He then walked to a beach in Zikim and arrived at the security fence between Israel and the Gaza Strip.
 An Israeli patrol who were guarding electrical work spotted him carrying a bag near the security fence with Gaza and let him pass.
 One of the soldiers later said he thought Mengistu was a Sudanese refugee who had decided to move to Gaza.
 A security camera on an army watchtower noticed him trying to climb the fence, and the patrol that had let him pass earlier was notified.
 By the time they arrived, Mengistu had reached the top of the fence.
 They called for him to stop and fired a warning shot into the air, but he ignored them and scaled the fence.
 He left behind the bag, which was found to contain slippers, a towel, a Bible, and a few other books, one of which had his name on it.
-Since then, he has not been seen by any Israeli.
 Israel contacted the Red Cross and officials in the Gaza Strip and demanded that Mengistu be returned to Israel.

 Initially, a Hamas official said Mengistu was interrogated and seemed to have psychological problems.
-Israeli officials said there is "credible intelligence" that Hamas holds Mengistu "against his will".
-Later, Moussa Abu Marzouk, deputy chairman of Hamas' political bureau, said in an interview with Al Jazeera that Mengistu wore a uniform, was mentally healthy, and that his case had come up during truce negotiations related to the 2014 Israel–Gaza conflict, which took place weeks before the date Israel says Mengistu crossed into Gaza.
+Israeli officials have said that there is credible intelligence that Hamas held Mengistu against his will.
+Later, Mousa Abu Marzook, deputy chairman of Hamas's political bureau, said in an interview with Al Jazeera that Mengistu wore a uniform, was mentally healthy, and that his case had come up during truce negotiations related to the 2014 Israel–Gaza conflict, which took place weeks before the date Israel says Mengistu crossed into Gaza.